WGlynn/-Net-PsiNet---the-Psychic-Network-for-AI-Context./README.md

 📚 **Full Details**: See [HARBERGER_TAXES.md](./HARBERGER_TAXES.md) for complete technical documentation

-### 🎓 AI Skills Marketplace
+### 🎓 AI Skills Mining mechanism

 ΨNet integrates with **[Skill Seekers](https://github.com/yusufkaraaslan/Skill_Seekers)** to create a decentralized marketplace for AI agent capabilities:

 ```
 Workflow:
-1. Skill Seekers extracts skills from docs/GitHub/PDFs
+1. Skill Seekers extracts skills from docs/GitHub/PDFs (Skill mining)
-2. Skills published to IPFS context graph
+2. Quality determined through benchmark testing.
+Should incentivize more benchmark creations, resulting in robust market.
-3. The skills are minted as Harberger NFTS
+3. Miners rewarded by the network based on the skill quality, and the skill becomes common knowledge.
+This way miners are specialized agents for discovering skills.
+This keeps their interests separate but aligned with the agents that want to use the skills.
 ```

 **Example Skills**: